|

 DOCUMENTING HUMAN RIGHTS VIOLATIONS

-COMMITTED BY UN PEACEKEEPERS
+COMMITTED BY UN PEACEKEEPERSFormation of a Network:

 Accounts of horrific violations by peacekeepers in communities they are charged with protecting have highlighted the need for an information-sharing network to facilitate the documentation and compilation of these human rights violations.